AmberBui/Consumer-Behavior_SQL-Project/README.md

 - Correlation Between Recency and Loyalty: Customers with lower recency scores (more recent purchases) are more likely to make additional purchases.
 - Customers with higher recency scores (longer time since last purchase) are at risk of churn.

-  Recommendations:*
+  *Recommendations:*
 - Engage High-Recency Customers:
  + Use personalized emails or app notifications with special offers to re-engage these customers.
  + Offer loyalty discounts or incentives for their next purchase.

 - Enhance Loyalty Programs:
  + Introduce tiered rewards based on spending frequency and amount, encouraging repeat purchases.
-+ Include exclusive perks for high-value customers (e.g., free shipping or early access to sales).

 - Targeted Retention Campaigns:
  + Create a "We Miss You" campaign offering discounts or free trials to customers with the highest recency scores.
-+ Use predictive analytics to identify customers at risk of churn and proactively engage them with attractive offers.

   ### 4. Conclusion